Sports injury: Sports-related emotional stress

 To accommodate psychosocial factors in recovery, services must be accessible to the athletes.
 Although many universities provide psychological services to their students, these employees may not be trained in handling athlete-specific factors, and thus may not be able to address the particular needs of injured athletes.
-Therefore, certified athletic trainers who work with athletes on a consistent basis can be an important resource for providing emotional social support to injured athletes.
-In previous studies, athletes who were content with the social support they received by their athletic trainers were 87% less likely to report symptoms of depression and anxiety.
+Therefore, certified athletic trainers who work with athletes consistently can be an important resource for providing emotional and social support to injured athletes.
+In previous studies, athletes who were content with the social support they received from their athletic trainers were 87% less likely to report symptoms of depression and anxiety.
 Thus, such athletic trainers involved in the athlete's regular activities can be effective in facilitating psychological interventions during the rehabilitation process.

 Currently, mental health struggles are often surrounded by stigma and can be seen as a weakness for high-level athletes.
 When discussing Kara Goucher's openness to sharing her difficulty with negative self-talk and confidence, the author acknowledged that this example is rare in the world of athletics because such struggles are usually considered a weakness.
-If more athletes like Kara Goucher communicate about their mental health, others will feel more inclined to discuss their own issues instead of keeping it to themselves.
+If more athletes like Kara Goucher communicate about their mental health, others will feel more inclined to discuss their issues instead of keeping it to themselves.
 Therefore, de-stigmatizing and engaging in conversations about mental health can encourage athletes to enlist help for their internal struggles throughout their sports career and during an injury.
 Mindfulness-based interventions that integrate the mind and body have begun to address mental health needs among high-level athletes.
 Not only has mindfulness been shown to positively impact general well-being and improve performance, but it could also be utilized as a "protective factor to stress and stress-related psychological issues."
 The stigma associated with mental health as a weakness is a common barrier impeding help-seeking behaviors for athletes whose primary goal is to achieve perfection and success in their sport.

 Elite athletes dedicate an immense amount of time and effort and can suffer from both physical and mental roadblocks.
-Therefore, it is important that rehabilitation programs account for mental health as a strong component of the recovery process for athletes, so that they are better prepared to manage not only the physical burden but also the psychological effects of their injury.
-Understanding the injured athlete experience from a physical, psychological, and social perspective is essential for athletes to return to their sport when they are both physically and mentally prepared and perform at their optimal level.
+Therefore, rehabilitation programs must account for mental health as a strong component of the recovery process for athletes, so that they are better prepared to manage not only the physical burden but also the psychological effects of their injury.
+Understanding the injured athlete's experience from a physical, psychological, and social perspective is essential for athletes to return to their sport when they are both physically and mentally prepared and perform at their optimal level.

 Many student-athletes do not seek mental health support.
 Research suggests that only 10% of college athletes with mental health conditions seek support.
 This means that out of approximately 500,000 college athletes, only 50,000 seek help.
 Awareness is another challenge of support.
-In a survey evaluating mental health support for college athletes, 60% of male athletes and 55% of female athletes were not aware how to find or access mental health support.
+In a survey evaluating mental health support for college athletes, 60% of male athletes and 55% of female athletes were not aware of how to find or access mental health support.